Celeste 64: Fragments of the Mountain: Plot

 The game's protagonist, Madeline, makes a return to Celeste Mountain sometime after the events of the first game.
 Upon arriving in the abandoned Forsaken City, she is greeted by Granny; she remarks about the book Madeline is writing, and questions her motivations for returning.
 Initially Madeline states she just wants to reminisce, but later reveals to Granny she is planning on making a "big step" in her life, which Granny reassures her about and recommends Madeline go speak with her "other Part of You" (Badeline).

 Madeline later encounters her friend, Theo, atop a tall building; he mentions that he is back on the mountain to do photography for an art gallery.
 He reveals that he set Madeline up with his sister, Alex, and the two are currently dating.
 Through further questioning, Theo discovers that Alex is mentioned in the book Madeline is currently writing.

 Atop a floating island, Madeline reunites with Badeline, the physical representation of her own anxiety.
 Badeline questions why Madeline puts them both through so much hardship and change instead of just remaining happy as is.
-Madeline responds by stating she doesn't have to justify the things she does, adding that "at the end of the day, it feels right".
+Madeline responds by stating she does not have to justify the things she does, adding that "at the end of the day, it feels right".
 She further asks Badeline to come back with her, affirming with her that she is allowed to be afraid, to which Badeline accepts.